Integers

 keyword:

-contract SerializationExample { // persistent state variables oneByte: Int as int8 = 0; // ranges from -128 to 127 (takes 8 bit = 1 byte) twoBytes: Int as int16; // ranges from -32,768 to 32,767 (takes 16 bit = 2 bytes)
+contract SerializationExample { // persistent state variables oneByte: Int as int8 = 0; // ranges from -128 to 127 (takes 8 bits = 1 byte) twoBytes: Int as int16; // ranges from -32,768 to 32,767 (takes 16 bits = 2 bytes)

-init() { // needs to be initialized in the init() because it doesn't have the default value self.twoBytes = 55*55; }}
+init() { // needs to be initialized in the init() because it does not have a default value self.twoBytes = 55*55; }}

-Integer serialization is also available for the fields of Structs and Messages, as well as in key/value types of maps:
+Integer serialization is also available for the fields of Structs and Messages, as well as in the key/value types of maps:

 struct StSerialization { martin: Int as int8;}